Understanding Excavation Requirements for Pavers

 Installing Pavers

-First, define your starting point using a chalk line to ensure your pavers are aligned correctly.
+First, define your starting point using a chalk line to guarantee your pavers are aligned correctly.
 Begin by laying any border pavers along this line.
 For a perpendicular line, use a folding square or the 3-4-5 method.

-Start placing the pavers, following the straight line—Lay the pavers in your desired pattern, leaving even spacing between them.
+Start placing the pavers, following the straight line, Lay the pavers in your desired pattern, leaving even spacing between them.
 If pavers need to be cut to fit into the spaces, use a paver saw or a chisel and hammer for precise cuts.

 Once all pavers are laid, sweep jointing material over the paver surface.
 This material fills the gaps and helps stabilize the pavers.
 Make sure to sweep off any excess material to avoid scuffing during the compaction process.